dohnalik/lakewest-devdac/README.md

-# Serial Communication API for devDAC
+# Serial Communication API for LakeWest DevDAC

 get command returns push. set command returns push to confirm new value. push command to DevDAC is not a valid cmd, its only pushed back by DevDAC to return/confirm set value.